 Question: What is the law for a cracked windshield?
 Is a crack that runs horizontal from side to side below the middle about two inches against the law?

 Answer: State laws differ though most states in the US require that a windshield be free of any cracks or issues with the safety glass that would cause your vision as the driver to be impaired.
+In Florida, Kentucky, Massachusetts and South Carolina, your deductible is waived for windshield replacement.

 For example, the Wisconsin Department of Transportation states that you can drive a car with a cracked windshield but it depends on where the crack is.
 It cannot be in the critical area (windshield wiper area).
 Wisconsin Transportation Code 305.34 is about windshields.
 Here it states: